Search by Keyword

 Most USA jobs (and among the easiest to get) are sales jobs.
-Here are some descriptions and web addresses of sites that list all kinds of sales jobs, all over America.
+Here are some descriptions and web addresses of websites (other than craigslist) that list all kinds of sales jobs, all over America.

 Good Luck in your search!

 For computer-related sales jobs, Computer-Jobs.com is a good place to begin looking.
-To view a complete listing of their sales jobs, go to this page:
+To view a complete listing of their sales jobs, go to their website.

-Software-Sales-Jobs.com is a site built exclusively for software sales people.
+Software-Sales-Jobs.com is a site built exclusively for software sales people seeking USA Jobs.
 Go to this page and search by state.